-Safer Internet Day 2020 is being celebrated in the UK on Tuesday 11th February.
+Safer Internet Day 2021 was celebrated in the UK on 9th February.

 The aim of Safer Internet Day is to inspire a national conversation about using technology responsibly, respectfully, critically and creatively.